Navigating Hawaii’s Oceans: Don’t Be a Victim of Drowning

 Hawaii’s beaches are the envy of many, but as beautiful as it is, the ocean can pose great danger to the inexperienced or unaware.

-According to the Hawaii State Department of Health Injury Prevention and Control Section, there were 861 fatalities among both visitors and residents due to drowning from 2004-2013.
+According to the Hawaii State Department of Health Injury Prevention and Control Section, there were nearly 400 fatalities among both visitors and residents due to drowning from 2010-2014, making drowning the fifth leading cause of fatal injuries in Hawaii.

 “Spending time at the beach is a favorite activity for many of us, but it’s very important to understand the power of our ocean, as well as our own limits in order to prevent injury and loss of life,” says Dr. Monty Downs, an emergency department physician at Wilcox Medical Center and ocean safety advocate.